Saratoga campaign: Campaign begins

 Most of Burgoyne's army had arrived in Quebec in the spring of 1776 and participated in the routing of Continental Army troops from the province.
-In addition to British regulars, the troops in Quebec included several regiments from the German principalities of Hesse-Cassel, Hesse-Hanau (from whose name the common reference of Hessian comes) and Brunswick-Wolfenbüttel under the command of Baron Friedrich Adolph Riedesel.
+In addition to British regulars, the troops in Quebec included several regiments from the German principalities of Hesse-Cassel, Hesse-Hanau (from whose name the common reference of Hessian comes) and Brunswick–Lüneburgers under the command of Baron Friedrich Adolph Riedesel.
 Of these regular forces, 200 British regulars and 300 to 400 Germans were assigned to St. Leger's Mohawk valley expedition, and about 3,500 men remained in Quebec to protect the province.
 The remaining forces were assigned to Burgoyne for the campaign to Albany.
 The regular forces were supposed to be augmented by as many as 2,000 militiamen raised in Quebec; by June, Carleton had managed to raise only three small companies.
 Burgoyne had also expected as many as 1,000 Indians to support the expedition.
 About 500 joined between Montreal and Crown Point.

 Burgoyne's army was beset by transport difficulties before it left Quebec, something that apparently neither Burgoyne nor Carleton anticipated.
 As the expedition expected to travel mainly over water, there were few wagons, horses, and other draft animals available to move a large amount of equipment and supplies on the land portions of the route.
 Only in early June did Carleton issue orders to procure carts sufficient to move the army.
 Consequently, the carts were poorly constructed of green wood, and the teams were driven by civilians who were at a higher risk of desertion.

 On June 13, 1777, Burgoyne and Carleton reviewed the assembled forces at St. John's on the Richelieu River, just north of Lake Champlain, and Burgoyne was ceremonially given command.
 In addition to five sailing ships built the previous year, a sixth had been built, and three had been captured after the Battle of Valcour Island.
 These provided some transport as well as military cover for the large fleet of transport boats that moved the army south on the lake.